Pornogrind: Controversy

-Pornogrind saw some limited mainstream media attention after the 2019 Dayton shooting when it came to light that the perpetrator, Connor Betts, performed live vocals in the pornogrind group Menstrual Munchies on multiple occasions.
-After the attack, artists, performers and avid fans of the genre were outraged after outlets such as Vice attempted linking pornogrind's obscene themes to the gunsman's motives.
-While pornogrind artists made it very clear that they do not approve of real life violence or Betts' actions, there were nevertheless a handful of pornogrind musicians who deleted their social media profiles, put their bands on a hiatus or outright quit the genre after the attack occurred.
+The genre saw some limited mainstream media controversy after the 2019 Dayton shooting as the perpetrator, Connor Betts, performed live vocals in the pornogrind group Menstrual Munchies on multiple occasions.
+After the attack, artists and fans of the genre were outraged after outlets such as Vice attempted to link pornogrind's obscene themes to violent crime.
+While pornogrind artists made it very clear that they do not approve of real life crimes or Betts' actions, there were nevertheless a handful of pornogrind musicians who deleted their social media profiles, put their band's tour plans on hiatus or outright quit the genre after the attack occurred.